mattseery/seek-covid19-treatment/README.md

-# Diagnosis seeking COVID-19 treatment
+# Diagnoses seeking COVID-19 treatment
 This GitHub repository contains data and code relating to a patient questionnaire conducted by a independent market research agency based in Australia.

 ## Brief project description